 Every four years, people talk about the oddness of the Electoral College.
-And just like in 2000, the last time there was a popular vote/Electoral College mismatch, some citizens have decided to attempt to flip electors from Donald Trump to either Hillary Clinton or a third candidate (if enough electors go to the third candidate, the House would then have to choose from among the top three).
+And just like 2000's popular vote/Electoral College mismatch, after the 2016 election, some citizens attempted to flip electors from Donald Trump to either Hillary Clinton or a third candidate (if enough electors go to the third candidate, the House would then have to choose from among the top three).

 “The Executive should be independent for his continuance in office on all but the people themselves.
 He might otherwise be tempted to sacrifice his duty to his complaisance for those whose favor was necessary to the duration of his official consequence.
 This advantage will also be secured, by making his re-election to depend on a special body of representatives, deputed by the society for the single purpose of making the important choice.”

-More controversially, the founding fathers faced the issue of slavery.
-Because slaves couldn’t vote, a direct popular vote would weaken the power of the South.
-Thanks to the three-fifths compromise, however, the slave states had greater power under an electoral system than under a direct voting system, because slaves couldn’t vote but did count for the number of representatives.
+More controversially, the Founding Fathers faced the issue of slavery.
+Because enslaved people couldn’t vote, a direct popular vote would weaken the power of the South.
+Thanks to the three-fifths compromise, however, the slave states had greater power under an electoral system than under a direct voting system, because enslaved people couldn’t vote but did count for the number of representatives.
 And more representatives meant more electors (the number of electors equals the state’s number of representatives plus the number of senators).
 As James Madison said in 1787:

 “There was one difficulty however of a serious nature attending an immediate choice by the people.
 The right of suffrage was much more diffusive in the Northern than the Southern States; and the latter could have no influence in the election on the score of the Negroes.
 The substitution of electors obviated this difficulty and seemed on the whole to be liable to fewest objections.”